The Fifth Sunday in Lent

 Mission and Outreach

 Meals for Woody Point Special School are starting again.
 Please label your meal with title, ingredients and date cooked, then freeze it, and bring it to church on Sunday.
 Meal containers are on the back table.
 Alternatively, give a monetary donation or supermarket gift card.
-For more information contact Elizabeth on 0404 080 861.
+For more information on both of these ministries, contact Elizabeth on 0404 080 861.

 Ministry During the Week